samliu/fishing/fishing_rods.md

 mess.
 They are also used for lures alone, so they don’t have the versatility of other reels.

 When you are ready to upgrade your fishing and increase your accuracy, consider purchasing a baitcaster.

+### Fly Reel

+Flyfishing is an angling method in which an artificial "fly" is used to catch fish.
+So this is geared toward surface fishing, and requires special casting techniques to cast a nearly weightless fly lure.
+It seems difficult and I think I prefer other kinds of fishing so I'm not going to write more about it.

+## Reel Components

+There are (2) main components that contribute to the quality of a reel.

+### Drag System

+Drag systems apply variable pressure to the line spool in order to act as a friction brake against it.
+This gives resistance to the line after hooking a fish to aid in landing the fish without the line breaking.
+If you use good fishing technique and your rod's flex, this allows larger fish to be caught than the straight breaking strength of the line!

+Good drag systems are consistent, durable, and smooth.
+That means

+1. They should always generate the same force
+2. They shouldn't break
+3. They shouldn't be jerky in operation

+The more "drag washers" (bearings) that your drag system has, the better it will probably be.

+Experienced fishers actually set the drag for their rods.
+If you're a beginner, you probably just use whatever the rod came with.

+From Wikipedia:

+> With spinning reels, closed-face reels and conventional reels with star drags, a good starting point
+> is to set the drag to about one-third to one-half the breaking strength of the line.
+For example, if
+> the line is rated at 20-pound-force (89 N) test, a drag setting that requires 7–10 pounds-force (31–44 N)
+> of force on the line to move the spool would be appropriate.

+### Gears

+Gear ratio says how fast the line will come in when you crank.
+If you're casting a lot and trying to emulate some kind of fish with your lure, you might want a slower reel.
+If you're using rip bait, you might want a faster reel.
+5:1 is considered average speed.
+Higher would be faster (6:1, 7:1), lower would be slower (3:1, 2:1).